alban-read/M1-MICRO-FORTH/dumbint.md

 Words have access to values on the stack and access to global variables.

+Juggling the stack can be painful sometimes, it is nice to have somewhere else to keep temporaty values.

-There are also 8 locals _A .. _H available while a word runs
+There are  8 locals _A .. _H available to a word while a word runs

 There is no sense in taking a local address.
-So you can read and write to them.
+So words are provided to read and write to them.

 _A! and _A@ write/read from local A.

 On entry to a word these are all set to zero.

-A word can use them freely, they exist only for the words lifetime.
+A word can use them freely, they exist only for the words lifetime, every time the word starts they are cleared.

 There is a stack of locals; the size means words nested 250 levels deep can use them.

 Beyond that, for example in a deeply recursive function, locals become invalid, due to the fixed size locals stack.

 The command line is level 0, it has 'local' variables also.